jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - Check how we can make the list component work in the main screen while user is scrolling.
 Seems like gum is doing it by positioning the cursor at the end of the screen always, and then using move cursor left to trigger an automatic scroll that takes the user back at the right spot.
 - test with bash 5.1, 5.2 and 5.3 in the pipeline (with different distros each time).
 - handle the drawing of TUI panels in a coproc so each has its own set of variables for its state.
-- self build has 2 modes: either build each command with the extension preprend (yg generate, showcase interactive); this is the default.
-Or also give the option to build the commands without the extension prefix.
 - Arguments parser:
   - Make the program parser catch all global options and verify in the build command that we do not reuse the same global option in different commands.
   - Allow options to be inherited from parent commands.
 We can check the existence of the base options in the command::parse function (for verbose, log level, progress bars).
 For source and version, mark them as `inherited: false` as we only want to handle them in the main parsing loop, at valet level.